exercism/haskell/README.md

 - [Running HLint](#running-hlint)

 ## How to contribute
-As a first step we recommend you read the [contributing documentation](https://github.com/exercism/docs/tree/master/contributing-to-language-tracks).

 ### Reporting or fixing bugs
 Typical examples for a bug: A typo, a missing test case, an unclear or ambiguous